Multi-document Summarization via Deep Learning Techniques: A Survey: Abstract

 \section{Abstract}

-Multi-document summarization (MDS) is an effective tool for information aggregation which generates an informative and concise summary from a cluster of topic-related documents.
-Our survey structurally overviews the recent deep learning based multi-document summarization models via a proposed taxonomy and it is the first of its kind.
-Particularly, we propose a novel mechanism to summarize the design strategies of neural networks and conduct a comprehensive summary of the state-of-the-art.
-We highlight the differences among various objective functions which are rarely discussed in the existing literature.
-Finally, we propose several future directions pertaining to this new and exciting development of the field.
+Multi-document summarization (MDS) is an effective tool for information aggregation that generates an informative and concise summary from a cluster of topic-related documents.
+Our survey, the first of its kind, systematically overviews the recent deep learning based MDS models.
+We propose a novel taxonomy to summarize the design strategies of neural networks and conduct a comprehensive summary of the state-of-the-art.
+We highlight the differences between various objective functions that are rarely discussed in the existing literature.
+Finally, we propose several future directions pertaining to this new and exciting field.

 \ccsdesc[500]{Computing methodologies~Natural language processing} \ccsdesc[500]{Computing methodologies~Machine learning algorithms} \ccsdesc[500]{Computing methodologies~Information extraction}

 \keywords{Multi-document summarization, Deep neural networks, Machine learning}